Get monthly email updates when I add new resources to our Family Action Toolkits

 - Contributions: During the 2019-2020 academic year, Darian focused his capstone project on the bottleneck challenges of running RL with scarce resources, funds, or volunteers.
 He’s creating resources to make volunteer training & coordination less labor-intensive, and has created transcripts of videos & editing support for the Accountability Statement & Guidelines.

-- Financial: Darian is a patreon supporter of Raising Luminaries
+- Financial: Darian has been a patreon supporter of Raising Luminaries since April 2019.

 - Benefits of participation: